Fine and Performing Arts Collection

 E. State of the Collection

-Overall, the Art & Music Reference Collection is considered by faculty, students and evaluators to be excellent within the framework of a general university library.
+Overall, the Fine & Performing Arts Reference Collection is considered by faculty, students and evaluators to be excellent within the framework of a general university library.
 No attempt is made to develop a comprehensive research reference collection.
 In the areas of Design and Fashion, the collection is more limited in scope and breadth.

 In the case of Art, emphasis has been on Art of the Modern Era (late 1800's to the present), with some emphasis in Renaissance to Modern Era.
 Photography has been treated generally from the artistic point of view, with little emphasis on technique.